Diana's Rabbit Rescue on Facebook

 At the first sign that your bunny did not eat his/her regular serving of dry food and/or did not drink their usual amount of water, offer him/her a small bite of their favorite treat.
 At the rescue, during the summer, one of the bunnies favorite treats is dandelion flowers and leaves.
 In the winter, small slices of banana or dried papaya are used.
 If your bunny shows no interest, start treatment for tummy troubles.

 First look over the entire bunny for any sores, fleas, mites, or anything visual that could be causing pain.
 Check the bottoms of the feet, check the genital area, in the ears and in the mouth.
-Make sure your bunny's teeth are not too long because that could cause sores within the bunny's mouth and prevent them from eating.
+Make sure your bunny's teeth are not too long (this is called Malocclusion) because that could cause sores within the bunny's mouth and prevent them from eating.
 If you find anything, treat it to help remove the pain.
 If you’re not sure how to treat the visual problem, contact your vet.

 If you don't see anything physical that could be a problem, start by giving your bunny a syringe of water (water should be room temperature), "Little Tummy" to help reduce any gas buildup (check with your vet for appropriate dosages) and some pain medicine.
 Talk to your vet about a pain medicine that you can keep on hand for this type of emergency.
 It has been found at the rescue, that gently messaging your bunny's tummy and intestinal area can also help move gas and any blockage through your bunny's system.
 But remember, it hurts your bunny just as bad as an attack of gas can hurt you so be gentle.
 Offer your bunny a piece of their favorite fruit or vegetable and fresh greens such as leaf lettuce or dandelion leaves.
 If they still do not show interest in eating within 1/2 to 1 hour, you should try to force some food into them.